servicetitan/Stl.Fusion.Samples/docs/tutorial/Sample-HelloCart.md

 This is why `ICartService.GetTotalAsync` exists - this method is expected to return the right total.
-But it looks like there is nothing in our API that could tell the client that total for the specific cart changes, right?
+But...
+Looks like there is nothing in our API that could tell the client that total for the specific cart changes, right?

-The right answer to this question is "no, because it's Fusion API, and every read endpoint of a Fusion API is capable of doing exactly this!".
-But before we jump into this, let's think how we'd implement the same behavior without Fusion.
+The right answer to this question is "Wrong!
+It's a Fusion API, and every read endpoint of a Fusion API is capable of doing exactly this!".
+But before we jump to the details, let's think how we'd implement the same behavior without Fusion.

 One possible option is:
 1. Add SignalR hub on server